Pediatric Blalock-Taussig shunt

 • What other procedures might my child need?

 Depending on the type of heart defect, a Blalock-Taussig shunt may be the first of two or three heart surgeries a child needs.
-When an infant is between 3 and 6 months old, they may get a Glenn shunt to replace the Blalock-Taussig shunt.
+When an infant is between 3 and 6 months old, they may get a Glenn shunt procedure to replace the Blalock-Taussig shunt.
 Other procedures may also take place at that time.

 A child may also need the Fontan procedure once they’re older than 3 years.
 After this procedure, oxygen-poor blood can flow from the body to the lungs without first passing through the heart.